-Eight-year Loudoun County Public Library Trustee and six-year chairman of the library’s Board of Trustees Mark Miller was recognized
+Eight-year Loudoun County Public Library Trustee and six-year chairman of the library’s Board of Trustees Mark Miller was recognized for his years of service by the county Board of Supervisors on Tuesday.

 In July, Miller chaired his last Board of Trustees meeting before stepping down, having been term limited.
 During his tenure on the library, the agency opened the Gum Spring and Sterling libraries, along with the Brambleton Library years ahead of schedule.